 - 1 ¾ to 2½ cups sugar (optional)

-- 3 tbsp bottled lemon juice
+- 3 tablespoon bottled lemon juice

 - Wash apples under cold running water; drain.
 Remove stem and blossom ends.
 Peel if desired.
 Cut into quarters.
 Treat with Fruit-Fresh to prevent darkening.

 - Drain apple quarters.
 Combine apples and water in a large saucepan.
 Cook over medium heat until soft, stirring to prevent sticking.
 Remove from heat.
 Purée mixture using an electric food strainer or food mill to remove peels and seeds.
 Return apple pulp to saucepan.
 Add sugar, if desired, and lemon juice, stirring until dissolved.
 Bring applesauce to a boil (212°F), stirring to prevent sticking.
 Maintain temperature at a boil while filling jars.